 Vancouver is a foodie city.
 That’s not up for debate.
-Just ask Olive magazine or Condé Nast Traveler, both of whom named it one of the best food cities in the world.
+Just ask Food and Wine magazine and Condé Nast Traveler, both of whom named it one of the best food cities in the world.

 A trip to Vancouver is inevitably a foodie trip, so we’ve put together a short guide to help you make the most of your stay.